ROCm/rocDecode/samples/videoDecodeRGB/README.md

 # Video Decode Sample
-This sample illustrates the FFMPEG demuxer to get the individual frames which are then decoded and optionally color-converted on AMD hardware using rocDecode API.
-This sample supports both YUV420 8-bit and 10-bit streams.
+This sample illustrates the FFMPEG demuxer to get the individual frames which are then decoded using rocDecode API and optionally color-converted using custom HIP kernels on AMD hardware.
+This sample converts decoded YUV output to one of the RGB or BGR formats(24bit, 32bit, 464bit)

 ## Build and run the sample:
 ```